F5Networks/f5-google-gdm-templates-v2/examples/quickstart/README.md

 ## Introduction

-The goal of this solution is to reduce prerequisites and complexity to a minimum so with a few clicks, a user can quickly deploy a BIG-IP, login and begin exploring the BIG-IP platform in a working full-stack deployment capable of passing traffic.
+The goal of this solution is to reduce prerequisites and complexity to a minimum so with a few steps, a user can quickly deploy a BIG-IP, login and begin exploring the BIG-IP platform in a working full-stack deployment capable of passing traffic.

-This solution uses a parent template to launch several linked child templates (modules) to create a full example stack for the BIG-IP.
-The linked templates are located in the `examples/modules` directory in this repository. _F5 recommends cloning this repository and modifying these templates to fit your use case._
+This solution uses a parent template to launch several linked child templates (modules) to create an example BIG-IP solution.
+The linked templates are in the [examples/modules](https://github.com/F5Networks/f5-google-gdm-templates-v2/tree/main/examples/modules) directory in this repository. *F5 recommends you clone this repository and modify these templates to fit your use case.*

+***Full Stack (quickstart.py)***<br>
+Use the *quickstart.py* parent template to deploy an example full stack BIG-IP solution, complete with virtual networks, bastion *(optional)*, dag/ingress, BIG-IP and example web application.

+***Existing Network Stack (quickstart-existing-network.py)***<br>
-Existing Stack Deployments (quickstart-existing-network.py) Use quickstart-existing-network.py parent template to deploy the quickstart solution into an existing infrastructure.
-This template expects existing network, subnets, and bastion host(s) have already been deployed.
-A demo application is also not part of this parent template as it intended use is for a production deployment.
+Use *quickstart-existing-network.py* parent template to deploy an example BIG-IP solution into an existing infrastructure.
+This template expects the virtual networks, subnets, and bastion host(s) have already been deployed.
+The example web application is also not part of this parent template as it intended use is for an existing environment.

 The modules below create the following cloud resources:

-- **Network**: This template creates Google networks and subnets.
+- **Network**: This template creates Google networks and subnets. *(Full stack only)*
-- **Application**: This template creates a generic example application for use when demonstrating live traffic through the BIG-IP instance.
-- **Bastion**: This template creates a bastion host for accessing the BIG-IP instances when no public IP address is used for the management interfaces.
+- **Bastion**: This template creates a bastion host for accessing the BIG-IP instances when no public IP address is used for the management interfaces. *(Full stack only)*
+- **Application**: This template creates a generic example application for use when demonstrating live traffic through the BIG-IP instance. *(Full stack only)*
 - **Disaggregation** _(DAG/Ingress)_: This template creates resources required to get traffic to the BIG-IP, including firewall rules.
 - **BIG-IP**: This template creates a BIG-IP VM instance provisioned with Local Traffic Manager (LTM) and Application Security Manager (ASM).